 Introduction to Literary Studies

 Why do you want to study approaches to literature?
 That question you will mull and eventually answer in detail.
 You will develop a rich relationship with literature, learning and applying vocabularies and methods of literary theory and criticism, performing close readings and analyses of primary texts and secondary source materials, developing a writerly voice and understanding conventions of literary criticism and research.
-Phew.
-Texts: Literary Criticism: An Introduction to Theory and Practice, 4th edition.
-Others will be added, either posted online or to be purchased.
+Text: The Norton Anthology of King Lear; others will be posted online.

 Introduction to Literary Studies